Best Camping Sleeping Bags of 2026

 DWR

-DWR, or Durable Water Repellent, is a treatment for the outside fabric of your sleeping bag – down and synthetic – that adds a layer of water resistance.
-When this treatment is done regularly, instead of soaking into the fabric, water will bead up and stay on the outer shell.
-By no means does this make your bag fully waterproof, but it adds an important bit of extra protection.
-Many sleeping bags already come with a DWR coating, but just like rain jackets and rain pants, it eventually wears off and you’ll need to reapply it.
+DWR, or Durable Water Repellent, is a treatment for the outside fabric of your sleeping bag that adds a layer of water resistance.
+When this treatment is done regularly, water will bead up and stay on the outer shell rather than soak into the fabric.
+This doesn’t make your bag fully waterproof, but it does add important extra protection.
+Many sleeping bags already come with a DWR coating, but just like rain jackets and rain pants, it eventually wears off, and you’ll need to reapply it.
 To learn how, check out our guide How To Clean & Wash Your Sleeping Bag, including steps on reapplying DWR.

 WASHING & STORAGE

 When it comes to durability, down is excellent, but it loses efficiency over time as it gets oily, dirty, and compressed.
-Synthetic materials may last a bit longer, but it’s lifespan also depends on proper storage and maintenance so it can last year after year of regular use.
+Synthetic materials may last a bit longer, but lifespan also depends on proper storage and maintenance.
 For details on how to care for your bed-away-from-bed, head over to our article How to Repair, Wash, Store, & Care For Your Sleeping Bag.

 Conclusion

 Choosing the right sleeping bag can make or break your camping experience, so we hope this guide has provided valuable insights to help you find the ideal frontcountry bed for your next camping trip.
-Remember to consider comfort, warmth, packed size, and features to help determine the best value and the perfect fit for you.
+Remember to consider comfort, warmth, packability, and features to determine the best value and the perfect fit for you.